-16.1.
-Market Risk
+16.1 Market Risk

 The Company is exposed to market risk through its use of financial instruments and specifically to interest rate risk which result from both its operating and investing activities.
-The Company has no significant exposure to interest rate risk as financial assets and liabilities are noninterest-bearing (receivables, payables and advances to and from related parties) or are carried at daily bank deposit rates and fixed interest rates (cash in banks and short-term placements, respectively).
+The Company has no significant exposure to interest rate risk as financial assets and liabilities are noninterest-bearing (receivables, payables and advances to and from related parties) or are carried at daily bank deposit rates for cash in banks.

-16.2.Credit Risk
+16.2 Credit Risk